Betty-Blocks-Services/docusign-block/readme.md

 #### DocuSign Tokens (required)

-1. Choose on of the roles in your application.
+1. Choose one of the roles in your application.

 2. Search for `DocuSign Tokens`.